torquefi/torque_docs/docs/governance/00_intro.md

 * Users can delegate to only one address at a time
 * The entire TORQ balance of the delegator is added to the delegatee’s vote count
 * Changes to the delegator's token balance automatically adjust the voting rights of the delegatee
-* Votes are delegated from the current block and onward, until the delegator delegates again or transfers all their TORQ
+* Votes are delegated from the current block and onward, until the delegator delegates again or transfers
-* TORQ sitting in Cooler Loans qualifies for delegation

 Delegation can be achieved by calling the `delegate()` function or via a valid off-chain signature using `delegateBySig()`.
 Torque provides a frontend for managing delegations [here](https://app.torque.fi/vote).
 <!--